dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/Before the HOL - Windows Virtual Desktop.md

-**Requirements to setup a WVD tenant**
+**Requirements to setup a WVD workspace**

-Before you start setting up your Windows Virtual Desktop tenant, make sure you have the following items:
+Before you start setting up your Windows Virtual Desktop workspace, make sure you have the following items:

 -   The Azure Active Directory tenant ID for Windows Virtual Desktop